-If you’re wondering why you need motions sensor lights, just think about going to your garage when it’s dark outside or out on the porch?
+If you’re wondering why you need motions sensor lights, think about going to your garage when it’s dark outside or out on the porch?

-So, if you have pets around the house or there are animals visiting the area where the lights are installed, they can be turned on by any kind of motion detection.
+So, if you have pets around the house or animals are visiting the area where the lights are installed, they can be turned on by any motion detection.

 Motion sensor lights operation

 Let us start with the most fundamental aspects, before moving on to the way motion sensor lights work.

 First, do you know what motion sensor lights are?
 Motion sensor lights, as their name suggests, are activated by motion.

 These lights use individual sensors meant to detect physical movement around them.

 Depending on the product you are purchasing, the sensors may emit infrared energy, microwaves, or sound waves to determine whether there is or not a movement in the environment.

 But, let us get into more details and see how these motion sensor lights work more precisely.